 Solving customer problems may take time, but will get you to a better solution for your customer and will target your online marketing to be more relevant to them.

 Find their real problems.
-Develop solutions that solve these problems and then market those to your customer.
+Develop solutions that solve these problems and then market those to your customers.

 How do you market them?